iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation Introduction.md

 - Conjugate encodes the maximum offset of Affine minorants of the original function.
 - Fenchel conjugate is a special case of the support function on the epigraph of $f$.

-Before we start, please see [Fenchel Identity, Inequality](Fenchel%20Identity,%20Inequality.md), for the inequality.
-It's somewhat relevant.

 #### **Proposition 1 | The basics of convex conjugate**
 > Let $f$ be a proper function.